dheera/big-yellow-proxxon-mf70-conversion/README.md

 ### What is a Proxxon MF70?

-If you are here you probably already have one, but the [Proxxon MF70](https://www.proxxon.com/us/micromot/37110.php) is a cheap, tiny 3-axis mill that sells for around USD 400, sometimes as cheap as 200-300 on Craigslist or eBay and is highly popular with hobbyists living in small spaces, especially for CNC conversions.
+If you are here you probably already have one, but the [Proxxon MF70](https://www.proxxon.com/us/micromot/37110.php) is a cheap, tiny 3-axis mill that sells for around USD 400, sometimes as cheap as 200-300 on Craigslist or eBay and is been a popular target of CNC conversions by hobbyists living in small spaces.
 The full machine with CNC conversion and enclosure is no larger than a typical 3D printer.

 This mill has a number of limitations, but perhaps the biggest of which is that the Y axis is only limited to 46mm of travel.
 It is fairly straightforward to extend this Y axis to 90mm.
-The Z axis is also limiting as it only has 70mm of travel, starts from uselessly low, which makes it hard to use a 4th ("A" or rotational) axis.
-Both of these limitations are addressed in this conversion.
+The Z axis is also limiting as it only has 70mm of travel, starts from uselessly low, which makes it hard to use a 4th ("A" or rotational) axis. **Both of these limitations are addressed in this conversion.**

 There are other limitations with this cheap mill but not addressed here.
+(Anti-backlash nuts, brushless motor upgrade, new spindle, ACME screws, ball screws, etc. -- but you can still do these things on top of this conversion if you wish.)

-If you have a 3D printer to print the parts in this repo, and want a mini CNC mill for $600 total, this is it.
+If you have a 3D printer to print the parts in this repo, and want a mini **CNC mill for $500-$600 total**, this is it.
 If you want to spend $1200 or more, there are better options available.

 ### Why another MF70 conversion?